 Duration: 45 minutes

-Stop At: Jane Austen's House Museum, Jane Austens House Winchester Road, Chawton, Alton GU34 1SD England
+Stop At: Jane Austen's House, Jane Austens House Winchester Road, Chawton, Alton GU34 1SD England

 Edward Austen (Jane's Brother) inherited a huge fortune from distant relatives and was able to provide for his mother and sisters Jane and Cassandra and offered them a cottage rent free for life.
 From this beautiful home in Chawton, Jane Austen would send forth into the world all of her novels.
 See personal items that belonged to her, and even the writing table she used daily.